How to feed the hungry, protect health professionals, aid refugees and support service workers during the pandemic - KTVZ

 Aiding refugees

-The coronavirus can thrive among groups of people fleeing conflicts in places like Yemen and Syria.
+The coronavirus can thrive among groups of people fleeing conflicts or political unrest in places like Yemen, Syria and Venezuela.
 Displaced families are often confined to overcrowded camps which can be hotbeds for disease.
-The International Rescue Committee is scaling up its response in these areas: providing additional protective gear and increasing funding to minimize supply chain disruptions.
+The International Rescue Committee is scaling up its response in these areas: providing additional protective gear, increasing funding to minimize supply chain disruptions and bringing in more medical staff across affected areas.

 Supporting service workers